-Sign up to get involved in lots of activities such as; the college sports teams and academies, clubs such as film or knitting, volunteer with Duke of Edinburgh and National Citizen Service, stand for election in the Student Union, etc. Most colleges shape their extra-curricular offer according to their students’ views and interests and actively encourage students to start their own clubs and societies.
+Sign up to get involved in lots of activities such as; the college sports teams and academies, clubs such as film or knitting, volunteer with National Citizen Service and stand for election in the Student Union.
+Most colleges shape their extra-curricular offer according to their students’ views and interests and actively encourage students to start their own clubs and societies.
 If a college does not currently run a club that reflects your interest, there may be support for you to set it up – that looks great on a CV or university application!

 11. Increase your earning power

-The more you earn is linked to the more you learn so getting a qualification through a FE College will increase your earning power.
+The more you earn is linked to the more you learn so getting a qualification through an FE College will increase your earning power.